Sarah Hadland

-Sarah Hadland is an English actress.
-She is best known for her role as Stevie Sutton in the BBC One BAFTA-nominated comedy television series Miranda (2009–2015) and Trish in The Job Lot (2013–2015).
+Sarah Hadland (born 15 May 1971) is an English actress.
+She is best known for her role as Stevie Sutton in BBC One's BAFTA-nominated comedy television series Miranda (2009–2015) and Trish in The Job Lot (2013–2015).

 Hadland appeared as the Ocean Sky receptionist in the 2008 James Bond film Quantum of Solace.
 Her other movie roles include Magicians (2007), Leap Year (2010) and Learners (2007).
 Hadland appeared in the comedy-drama television series Moving Wallpaper (2008–2009) as script writer Gillian McGovern, and had roles in the British comedy TV shows That Mitchell and Webb Look (2008–2010), Horrible Histories (2009, 2012–2013, 2015), The Job Lot (2013–2015) and Brotherhood (2015).
 She appeared in the BBC miniseries The Moonstone (2016).

 Early life and education

-Sarah Hadland was born on February 20, 1971, and trained in dance from the age of three.
-During her schooling at Wilmslow High School in Cheshire, she became involved in amateur dramatics with Tempo youth group in Wilmslow.
-Following training at the Laine Theatre Arts College in Epsom, Surrey, she began her theatre career at the age of 19, appearing in musicals such as Cats and Grease in London's West End.
+Hadland was born in St Albans, Hertfordshire, England, on 15 May 1971.
+During her schooling at Wilmslow High School in Cheshire, she became involved in amateur dramatics with the Tempo youth group in Wilmslow.
+She later trained at Laine Theatre Arts.

+Career

+Following her training, Hadland began her theatre career at the age of 19, appearing in musicals such as Cats and Grease in London's West End.

 After six years, she transferred to touring theatre, including performances in Who's Afraid of Virginia Woolf?.
-During this period, she began to develop her talents as a voiceover artist, with credits including the white kitten in the Catsan commercial, squeaking: "I can't find my litter tray"; and the America surfer girl in a VO5 shampoo advert, who says: "It's great for my body."
+During this period, she began to develop her talents as a voiceover artist, with credits including the white kitten in the Catsan commercial and the America surfer girl in a VO5 shampoo advert.
 She provided additional voice work for the PlayStation 2 video game Dragon Quest VIII.

-Career